hu17889/go_spider/README.md

 ### Pipeline

-**Summary:** The moduler will output the result and saved whereever you want.
+**Summary:** The Pipeline moduler will output the result and save wherever you want.
 Default moduler is PipelineConsole(Output to stdout) and PipelineFile(Output to file)

 **Functions:**